terchris/urbalurba-monitor/README.md

 * typescript configuration for the backend, frontend and worker
 * several build scripts for creating and testing it running in docker

+## commands / scripts

+see the file package.json for all the commands in the scripts section

 ## just testing it out

 TODO: write how to clone and just run the thing